nishantsbi/charlie86.github.io/_posts/2017-04-13-Coachella.md

   ..$ end_time_display  : chr "03:30 PM"
 ```

-The first thing I noticed was how rich this dataset was.
+The first thing that jumped out was how rich the dataset was.
 The tech team at Coachella put a ton of information in here, including the channels to watch the livestreams on.

-Before getting Spotify audio features I had to clean up the artist names a bit, including accounting for dual acts like "Porter Robinson & Madeon."
-For these instances I separated the two artists and pulled their song data separately, then averaged them together for the final analysis.
+Before getting Spotify audio features I had to clean up the artist names a bit, such as accounting for dual acts like "Porter Robinson & Madeon."
+In these cases, I separated the two artists and pulled their song data separately.
+Then I averaged them together for the final analysis.

 ``` r
 artists <- select(coachella_df, name, id) %>% mutate(name = str_trim(name))